 A women getting on Halifax transit bus

-1. You and your family members need to visit one of our offices in the HRM.
+2. You and your eligible family members need to attend your appointment at one of three Department of Opportunities and Social Development offices in the CBRM.

-3. Your bus pass will be mailed to your home.
+4. The department mails your bus pass to your home.

 If your address is going to change soon, tell your caseworker before you sign up for a bus pass.

-You can get your photo taken at one of these Department of Community Services offices.
-They’re open from Monday to Friday, 8:30am to 4:30pm.
+In the Halifax Regional Municipality, you can get your photo taken at one of these Department of Opportunities and Social Development offices.
+Offices are open from Monday to Friday, 8:30am to 4:30pm.

 Cole Harbour